tylerpittman23/Social-Media-API/README.md

 After starting the server, you can use the platform through the provided API endpoints.

+A video demonstrating the usage of the app can be found here: [Demo Video](https://drive.google.com/file/d/1MxMiJBe6oZebi-EgdCHO1RJlda1yJEmf/view?usp=drive_link)

 This project is licensed under the [MIT License](LICENSE).